Betterment vs Fidelity, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Betterment allows you to trade around 276 financial instruments while Fidelity allows you to trade around 276 available.
+Betterment has around 276 financial instruments while Fidelity has around 276 financial instruments available.

 Betterment and Fidelity Contact Details